Newton’s/Guitar Joe’s House of Blues/Portside Lounge3000 Dryades Street

-Newton’s also was where rap group U.N.L.V. recorded their first song, “Another Bitch,” in 1992.
-Taking cues from the streets of Central City, rappers Tec-9 and Lil Ya rapped over the triggerman beat with a gangster edge.
+Newton’s was also where rap group U.N.L.V. recorded their first song, “Another Bitch,” in 1992.
+Taking cues from the streets of Central City, rappers Tec-9 and Lil Ya rapped over the Triggerman beat with a gangster edge.
 The club is just around the corner from 6th and Baronne, the intersection that gave the group’s first album its name.
 (It’s also a few blocks from the Magnolia public housing development, a longstanding incubator for musical talent and the launching pad for the Cash Money Records hip-hop empire.)

-Later in the ’90s, this barroom was reinvented as Guitar Joe’s House of Blues (not to be confused with the House of Blues franchise in the French Quarter).
+Later in the 90s the bar was reinvented as Guitar Joe’s House of Blues (not to be confused with the House of Blues franchise in the French Quarter).
 Proprietor “Guitar Joe” Daniels was a veteran of the local blues scene and one-time resident of the nearby Dew Drop Inn.
-Local favorites like Mathilda Jones, Ernie Vincent and Guitar Lightnin’ Lee played to a neighborhood crowd here until the doors closed some years after Hurricane Katrina.
+Local favorites like Mathilda Jones, Ernie Vincent, and Guitar Lightnin’ Lee played to a neighborhood crowd here until the doors closed some years after Hurricane Katrina.

 In 2017, as Central City gentrified, Danny Nick of the metal band Suplecs opened a tiki bar here called Portside Lounge, which continued to attract some old regulars while featuring younger rock bands.
 Portside closed its doors in 2022.

 Video for "Where They At" by DJ Jimi from 1992.